knutzk/ml-workshop/README.md

 # ML workshop: hands-on jupyter notebooks

 This repository is a collection of jupyter notebooks to teach you the basics of machine learning.
-They provide easy access to code example that can be run out-of-the-box and insights into the most basic machine-learning algorithms.
+They provide easy access to out-of-the-box code examples, and they are meant to give insights into the most basic machine-learning algorithms.

 If you are unfamiliar with installing python and python packages on your computer, you might want to check out the [installation instructions](INSTALLATION.md).
-In the instructions, we give a step-by-step guidance how to install the _anaconda_ package management system on your computer.
+In these instructions, we give a step-by-step guidance how to install the _anaconda_ package management system on your computer.

 ## Getting started

 Anaconda is our recommended way to install and maintain python on your system.
-If you have a python installation already and do not need the guidance through anaconda, there is a brief expert section below to get started.
+If you have a python installation already and do not need the guidance through anaconda, there is a brief expert section further below.
 For everyone else: if you have followed the above installation instructions for anaconda, the following section will guide you through setting up these notebooks with anaconda on your computer step by step.

 ### Setup with anaconda (recommended)